Wiggle-Ryutsuki/CPE101-Portfolio-2024/README.md

 - Navbar Scroll Challenge: Implement a responsive navigation bar that changes its appearance or behavior when the user scrolls down the page.

-- JavaScript Functionality Challenge: Add at least one interactive feature using JavaScript (e.g., animations, form validation, dynamic content).
+- JavaScript Functionality Challenge: Add at least one interactive feature using JavaScript.

 #### Technologies